deldersveld/rDataTable/README.md

 ## Develop!
-rDataTable is an open-source project available under the MIT license.
+R DataTable is an open-source project available under the MIT license.
 Feel free to fork, develop, and submit a pull request if you have changes or fixes.

 Particular areas of need include:
 * Adding additional Format options so that users can customize items.